 Residents who have their residency extended to complete the required 48 months, may sit for the Qualifying Examination in June if they will have completed all 48 months by September 30 of the same year.
 The results of their examination will not be released until and unless the Program Director notifies the ABOG that they have successfully completed their residency prior to September 30.
+If a resident does not complete residency by 30 September, the results of their examination will be voided.
+Additionally, if ABOG does not receive notification from the Program Director of residency completion by January 1, 2020, the results of the examination will be voided.

 - 7. The Program Director is required to attest to the resident's satisfactory performance, competence and completion of the program.
 The Program Director is expected to sign on behalf of the program, not as an individual. - 8.
-Each resident is required to maintain a record of the number and type of obstetric and gynecologic procedures performed during residency to demonstrate the adequacy of their operative experience. - C. Limitation of eligibility.
-Beginning in 2018, a candidate will not be eligible to apply for the Qualifying Examination if more than 8 years have elapsed since the completion of residency training.
-Years spent in an ABOG or ACGME OB-Gyn subspecialty (fellowship) training program or second residency will not count toward the 8-year limit.
+Each resident is required to maintain a record of the number and type of obstetric and gynecologic procedures performed during residency to demonstrate the adequacy of their operative experience.

+C. Limitation of eligibility.
+All candidates must attain certification within eight (8) years of graduation from residency.
+A candidate will not be eligible to apply for the Qualifying Examination if more than eight (8) years have elapsed since the completion of residency training.
+Years spent in an ABOG or ACGME OB-GYN subspecialty (fellowship) training program or second residency will not count toward the 8-year limit.
 However, when there is an interval of one or more years between the completion of residency training and the start of additional ACGME approved training, that year(s) will count toward the 8-year limit.